netsec-ethz/rains/DESIGN-MISSING-PUBLICKEY.md

     \- this approach would circumvent the maximum configured number of active go routines.
 It enables DOS attacks (resource exhaustion)
 - Several assertions which have different needed public keys:
-  Set the value of a map which is keyed by the token to the number of assertions containing a delegation object.
   After the assertion is added to the zoneKeyCache, decrease the map count and in case the count is 0 add all pending sections to the normal queue.
 (This makes sure that all public keys are in the cache when we handle the pending sections again.
 We assume that servers always respond with all delegations they have for a given zone.)